acoustic-content-samples/prod-wch-sdk-ng9/README.md

 npx prod-wch-sdk-ng9@<VERSION>
 ```

+**Prereqs**:

+- the configured registry points to a registry that contains the build artifacts
+- the configuration contains the npm authentication token, e.g. `//registry.npmjs.org/:_authToken=<API_TOKEN>`

 ## Modules

 Each package in the [monorepo](https://en.wikipedia.org/wiki/Monorepo) will compile to an [npm module](https://docs.npmjs.com/about-packages-and-modules) in [Angular Package Format](https://goo.gl/jB3GVv).
 This format does not limit the use of the packages to [Angular](https://angular.io/) in any way but instead exposes the source code in a variety of formats, so the components can be optimally used in a variety of environments.